DA lifts temporary ban on imports of birds and poultry products from Japan

 "Japan first reported cases of the H5N1 subtype of the bird flu virus on Nov.
 8, 2023.
 H5N1 could spread rapidly among the bird population, including poultry, which is a multi billion-peso industry in the Philippines," it added.

-Based on the market price watch of the Department of Agriculture, the price of medium size eggs ranges from 6:50 to 8:50 pesos per piece while fully dressed whole chicken prices are at 190 to 230 pesos per kilo in the National Capital Region as of Wednesday.
+Based on the market price watch of the Department of Agriculture, the price of medium size eggs ranges from P6.50 to P8.50 pesos per piece while fully dressed whole chicken prices are at P190 to P230 per kilo in the National Capital Region as of Wednesday.
 Robina Asido/DMS